| During

 other skills and equipment, such as sonar equipment, dragging tongs and

 underwater cameras.
+The

 most commonly used method to introduce the dog to human scent under the